Aboriginal Art Certificate

 Hours: 75

-Students are instructed in the traditional arts of moose hair and caribou hair tufting, porcupine quillwork, horse-hair wrapping and fish scale art.
+Decorative Arts focuses on the traditional arts of moose hair and caribou hair tufting, porcupine quillwork, horse hair wrapping and fish scale art.
 Instruction includes the collection, cleaning and dyeing of the natural materials.
+Concepts and techniques will be learned through the completion of samplers and projects.
+An overview of the historical development of each art form will also be covered.

 • PROJECT PRACTICUM